UCLA-VAST/recut/README.md

 This program relies on:
 - Cmake (version 3.17 or newer)
   for proper gcc support of all necessary c++17 features
+- Libtiff for reading and writing TIFF images
+- OpenVDB for holding sparse data structures in-memory
 - Optionally: google-test and google-benchmark library submodules ( auto built/linked through cmake, see `recut/CMakeLists.txt` for details)
 - Optionally: HDF5 an image reading library for Imaris/HDF5 file types